 Few things to remember while visiting Ooty and Coonoor –

-There are daily Nilgiri Mountain Railway trains from Ooty to Mettupalayam and return but book in advance on IRCTC website as tickets sell fast.
+There are daily Nilgiri Mountain Railway trains from Ooty to Mettupalayam and return but book in advance on the IRCTC website as tickets sell fast.

-Bus service is decent and economical.
+The bus service is decent and economical.